-Once the wireframes are in place, user interface or UI design comes into play.
+Once the wireframes are in place, the user interface or UI design comes into play.
 This deals with the aesthetic aspects of a website which make it attractive and appealing to your audience.
-Visual design fleshes out the wireframes with brand colors, typefaces, graphics, iconography and other aesthetic assets.
+Visual design fleshes out the wireframes with brand colors, typefaces, graphics, iconography, and other aesthetic assets.
 It is important to understand there is a science to each of these design elements.
 It is that science combined with your business’s specific purpose that guides a website designer in the choices they make when designing your site.

 Domain Registration and Hosting

 A domain is the address of your website.
 You will have to choose a domain name for your website, then check to make sure it is not already in use.
 If the name you’ve chosen is available, you will want to register it and you may have to purchase it.
 Hosting needs to be set up as well.
-A web host, or web hosting service provides the database needed for your site to be viewed online.
+A web host or web hosting service provides the database needed for your site to be viewed online.

-All of the copy on your website, from the page copy to the the blogs needs to be created.
+All of the copy on your website, from the page copy to the blogs needs to be created.
 The page copy is somewhat static and only needs to be updated occasionally, keeping the website fresh.
 Blog copy needs to be created on a consistent basis.
-All of the copy need to created incorporating keywords and phrases for Search Engine Optimization or SEO.
+All of the copy needs to be created incorporating keywords and phrases for Search Engine Optimization or SEO.
 Simply put, your website must say what you do in order to rank on Google.

 Search Engine Optimization (SEO) is a process that focuses on three specific aspects of a website: prongs, technical, relevancy, and authority.
 SEO is commonly measured by search positioning on search engines like Google.
 Every business wants to make it onto page one of a search, and an SEO professional can perform SEO best practices to best position your business.
-Unfortunately, the these practices are not that simple and they are constantly changing.
+Unfortunately, these practices are not that simple and they are constantly changing.
 It is vital to stay up to date on these changes to maximize your SEO results.

 Completing the Build

 This is where the technical stuff happens.
-Coding turns your professional website design into a into a fully functional, interactive site.
+Coding turns your professional website design into a fully functional, interactive site.
 With DIY web building software, there is no coding or much other technical stuff involved as the process is automated.
 You would choose from a limited number of templates, fill them with your pictures and content and you’ve designed your website.
-Unfortunately, numerous other business are using the same templates, minimizing the chances of your website being unique.
+Unfortunately, numerous other businesses are using the same templates, minimizing the chances of your website being unique.

 You want your website to stand out and catch the eye of your target audience.
 Professional website design can utilize custom themes, custom plugins, interactive details, or business-specific functionality, tailoring your site to the specific needs and offerings of your business.
-It can include a shopping cart or live chat and should always include responsive design across all devices.
-It is vital that your site be responsiveness and perform the same no matter what type of device it is viewed on.
+It can include a shopping cart or live chat and should always include a responsive design across all devices.
+It is vital that your site be responsive and perform the same no matter what type of device it is viewed on.